 To help increase the population, the island has launched a campaign in conjunction with the Orthodox Church to entice people to move to the island paradise and make it their home.

 There is one lone kafeneion (coffee shop), which remains open throughout the year and also serves as a grocery store, and perhaps even more importantly, as a meeting place for the islanders.
-The local hostel, comprised of 15 rooms, is also available for visitors to Antikythera.
+The local hostel, comprised of fifteen rooms, is also available for visitors to Antikythera.

-During the summer months, life returns again to Antikythera, as people with roots on the island return on vacations from faraway places — Australia in particular — to which many local people emigrated in the mid-20th century.
+During the summer months, life returns again to Antikythera, as people with roots on the island return on vacations from faraway places—Australia, in particular, to which many local people emigrated in the mid-20th century.

-Watch Greek Reporter’s short doc on Antikythera:
+Watch Greek Reporter’s short doc on Antikythera below.

 The island is perfect for a low-key vacation